Tiflet

+Tiflet (تيفلت, ⵜⵉⴼⴼⵍⵜ), commonly known as Tifelt, is a city in Khémisset Province, Morocco.

+located between Khemisset and Rabat.
+The name is a contraction of Tamazight tififelt, ‘pepper,’ itself a borrowing of Arabic filfil.

+US Peace Corps work

-Tiflet is a town that was served by workers of the United States Peace Corps until the 9/11 attacks on the U.S. The Peace Corps workers had been assisting local women in a beekeeping cooperative, until the U.S. government evacuated the Peace Corps personnel for concerns over their safety.
-Peace Corps workers have since returned and now focus primarily on job skills workshops and English language classes.
+Tiflet was served by workers of the United States Peace Corps until the 9/11 attacks on the U.S. The workers had been assisting local women in a beekeeping cooperative, until they were evacuated by the U.S. government for concerns over their safety.
+The Peace Corps have since returned and now focus primarily on job skills workshops and English language classes.